Adeeba383/Dice-Rolling-Game/README.md

 You can play the Dice Rolling Game directly in your browser by clicking the link below:

-[Play Dice Rolling Game](## Play the Game

-You can play the Dice Rolling Game directly in your browser by clicking the link below:

 [Play Dice Rolling Game](https://Adeeba383.github.io/Dice-Rolling-Game/)